lemocla/Which-way-is-up/documentation/features/features.md

  - ## **My orders**

-   My order page features user's order history and is only accessible once the user has logged-in onto the website.
+   My order page features users' order history and is only accessible once the users have logged-in onto the website.
 The user will be able to review past orders and view order details by clicking on the order reference number.
 From this page, users will be able to leave reviews for items they have ordered.

    ![order-history](screenshots/order-history.png)